CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Method

-\paragraph{Masking over codec latents (leveraging the codec prior).} Because the DAC codec induces a strong {semantic prior} in its latent space via residual vector quantization (RVQ) and perceptual/adversarial training, we {mask} the codec latents rather than generate sources from scratch as in CodecFormer.
+\paragraph{Leveraging the codec prior.} Because the DAC codec induces a strong {semantic prior} in its latent space via residual vector quantization (RVQ) and perceptual/adversarial training, we {mask} the codec latents rather than generate sources from scratch as in CodecFormer.
 RVQ creates a coarse-to-fine hierarchy in \(Z{=}Enc(x)\in\mathbb{R}^{d\times T}\): early stages capture coarse structure (e.g., low-frequency content, timbre), while later stages refine residual detail (e.g., high-frequency components, transients) \cite{wang2023neuralcodeclanguagemodels}.
 We exploit this organization with a FiLM-conditioned transformer {masker} that predicts a soft mask \(M_s\in[0,1]^{d\times T}\) and applies it element-wise, yielding source latent estimate \(\tilde{Z}_s=M_s\odot Z\).

-In contrast to learning a generator \(Sep(Z,e_\tau): Z \!\to\! \tilde{Z}_s\) as in CodecFormer, learning a \emph{mask} \(Mask(Z,e_\tau): Z \!\to\!
+\paragraph{Masking, not generating.} In contrast to learning a generator \(Gen(Z,e_\tau): Z \!\to\! \tilde{Z}_s\) as in CodecFormer, learning a \emph{mask} \(Mask(Z,e_\tau): Z \!\to\!
 M_s\) on the compact, semantically organized codec manifold both exploits the codec prior more effectively and yields a more stable optimization that converges faster.
 Moreover, masking in the denoised, low-dimensional codec space is fundamentally easier than masking in the high-dimensional, noisy spectrogram domain.
 This selection-centric design (i) constrains learning to {modulation} of existing latent content, (ii) avoids hallucination and reduces leakage because no new signals are synthesized, and (iii) preserves long-horizon structure (periodicity, timbre, transients) already organized by the codec, yielding stable, low-artifact separations.

-\paragraph{Why FiLM inside the masker.} Placing FiLM in the {masker} (not in $Enc/Dec$) targets the {selection} step, preserves the codec manifold, and adds negligible overhead (two vectors per layer).
-Conditioning is non-iterative (single forward pass), maintaining low latency for edge/server workflows.
+\paragraph{Architecture and dimensional interface.} Concretely, passing \(x(t)\) through the frozen DAC encoder yields codec latents \(Z\in\mathbb{R}^{d\times T}\) (\(d\): codec channel width, \(T\): latent frames).
+The masker \(Mask(\cdot)\) operates {in this latent space} to predict an element-wise mask that selects the target source.

+Since the codec latent dimensionality \(d\) can differ from the transformer width, we introduce lightweight channel projections to interface between the two.
+Specifically, the codec latents are first mapped to the transformer width \(d_t\) using a pointwise convolution,